Books by Debi Bower available on Amazon - shop now

 Four Mile Creek

-Located on the shores of Lake Ontario only 15 minutes from the mighty Niagara Falls the park offers a variety of camping options as well as trails exploring shores and marshlands.
+Located on the shores of Lake Ontario, only 15 minutes from the mighty Niagara Falls, the park offers a variety of camping options and trails that explore the shores and marshlands.

 Golden Hill New York State Parks